emily-dsl/rebound-center/rebound_center/open_sessions.md

 ## Over 5's Trampolining

-These sessions are mainly for children who already attend Club Sessions or who are on the waiting list, so that they can get extra time on the trampolines.
+These sessions are mainly for children who already attend [Club Sessions](/club_sessions/), or those who are on the waiting list, so that they can get extra time on the trampolines.
 However, all are welcome from first time jumper to pro's.
 Coaches will help the children improve their technique and guide them in beginning new moves or routines.

 £4.20 (+ 70p day membership)